Reasons why I should like Moro:

 However, things took a turn for the worse with the arrival of the main courses.
 Both Johanna and Nick had the wood roasted chicken with courgettes cooked in yoghurt and mint with pine nuts.
 And on the plus side, I do have to say that the portions were gigantic.
 Each of them got what appeared to be two chicken supremes (or two utterly enormous thighs) with crispy skin – but with little pools of fat in the nooks and crannies of the chicken.
 Now, for a cholesterol queen like me, that might not have been a problem, but neither Nick nor Johanna was particularly impressed with the generaly fattiness of the chicken.
 I have to say, though, that their accompanying courgettes cooked in yoghurt and mint was delicious and made me wish I’d ordered the chicken.
 But the portion size and the greasiness were, frankly, off-putting.

-Chris had the charcoal-grilled red mullet with celery, preserved lemon and olive salad seen over here on the left.
+Chris had the charcoal-grilled red mullet with celery, preserved lemon and olive salad.
 His exact words when I asked him about it were “well, fish is fish”.
 So nothing to write home about there then!!
 I had the lovely-sounding charcoal grilled lamb with aubergine pilaf and a spiced cucumber salad.
 Good points: the lamb was delicious and you could taste that it had been charcoal-grilled; and…. erm… that’s it.
 One of the things I love most about lamb is its innate fattiness, but this must have been a fillet of some sort as there was not a smidgeon of fat to be seen (or tasted!) on it – disappointing, but not fatal, compared to my other complaints.
 The first disconcerting impression was that my plate was noticeably smaller than the other three.
 Not only was this slightly odd, it also meant that everything was squished unattractively together – I have to say that for plating, my food got a solid 0/10.
 My granny giving me roast lamb for Sunday lunch in her suburban kitchen could have done a better job.
 The aubergine pilaf was another disappointment.
 The rice was fine and attractively al dente, but the chunks of aubergine had apparently been cooking since about July and all that remained were the chewy squares of skin, each with a slick of the cooked-into-oblivion flesh.
 I have absolutely no doubt that I could have done a better job myself – and a touch of seasoning might not have hurt either!
 Last and very much least we come to the “spiced cucumber salad”.
 Now I don’t know if the chef was having an off night or what, but this consisted of diced cucumber, a handful of chickpeas, virginally pure and devoid of seasoning, plus two bits of flat-leaf parsley in a little heap.
 And that’s it.
 Spiced??
 Not unless the meaning of the word has been changed to “unseasoned; bland” while I wasn’t looking.
 So although there was nothing nasty on my plate, it looked boring and hastily thrown together – and tasted the same – which is, frankly, not what I go to a restaurant to experience.
 And with the main courses in the fairly substantial £16 to £18 each range, I certainly expected a lot more.

 Right – on to dessert.
 Things can only get better.
 Well, as it turns out, not much better.
 By that time I think Nick & Chris had seen the writing on the wall and opted for liqueurs instead of dessert.
 But the eternal optimists Jeanne and Johanna forged ahead and ordered the chocolate and apricot tart.
 I had visions of the fabulous tarts at Flaneur where the chocolate and ginger tart consists of rich, dark chocolate topped with chunks of crystallised ginger.
 What arrived looked perfectly promising (if indifferently plated) – but sadly, there was no redemption for this tart.
 Although the chocolate component wasn’t bad – light and bittersweet – the apricot component appeared to be… a layer of apricot jam spread on the too-solid crust!
 I tried scooping some chocolate only from the top of the tart and found… no trace of apricot flavour.
 I’m not saying it was unpleasant, but I certainly expected a lot more from a restaurant with as good a name as Moro’s.